School of Music > Admission & Aid > Application Process >

 All admission decisions sent to undergraduate applicants - by April 1

-Vocalists, Violinists and All Jazz Instrumentalists: In addition to your online application, you must submit a pre-audition screening video through our Acceptd page by December 1.
-All recordings received after December 1 will only be considered based on the availability of audition times.
+Vocalists, Violinists, String Bassists and All Jazz Instrumentalists: In addition to your online application, you must submit a pre-audition screening video through our upload page, under "Portfolio Submission", by December 11, an extension from the original December 1 deadline.
+All recordings received after December 11 will only be considered based on the availability of audition times.

 Audition and Pre-Screening Requirements